tfsoc/archive/python_selenium_proj/README.md

 ## Desc
 Script that tests (plays) the web-based [game](https://www.invokergame.com/).

-It is played in guest mode, thus the ("cheated") score is not recorded.
+It is played in guest (no-login) mode, thus the score is not recorded.

 `-c, --with-click` - simulated the mouse click over html element instead of deafault keypress